1978 National League Championship Series

-The 1978 National League Championship Series was a best-of-five matchup between the West Division champion Los Angeles Dodgers and the East Division champion Philadelphia Phillies.
+The 1978 National League Championship Series was a best-of-five matchup in Major League Baseball’s 1978 postseason between the West Division champion Los Angeles Dodgers and the East Division champion Philadelphia Phillies.
 It was the tenth ever NLCS and a rematch of the 1977 series between the same teams.
 The Dodgers beat the Phillies three games to one before they lost the World Series to the New York Yankees.

+This was the last time the Dodgers defeated the Phillies in the postseason until 2025.